shengqh/TIGER/README.md

 ### cqstools (https://github.com/shengqh/CQS.Tools)

 cqstools will be used in preprocessing the reads, counting mapping result and summerizing table.
 You can install it as following.
-Remember to add the cqstools folder to your path.
+You will use absolute path of cqstools.exe in your configuration file.

 ```
-VER=1.7.1
+VER=1.7.5
 wget https://github.com/shengqh/CQS.Tools/releases/download/v${VER}/cqstools.${VER}.zip
 unzip cqstools.${VER}.zip
 if [ -s cqstools.${VER} ]; then